Public transport in the Wellington Region: History

 Electric suburban services began in July 1938, following the opening of the Tawa flat deviation of the North Island Main Trunk (NIMT).
 The Johnsonville Line, the former route of the NIMT out of the capital, was the first line to be electrified.
-By 1940 the NIMT (the present Kapiti Line) had been electrified as far north as Paekakariki.
+By 1940 the NIMT (the present Kāpiti Line) had been electrified as far north as Paekākāriki.

 The Hutt Valley Line was electrified to Taitā in 1953 to coincide with major state housing developments in the area.
 In 1954, the Wairarapa railway line was diverted between Petone and Haywards via Waterloo and Taitā, with the old line truncated to Melling to form the Melling Line.
 Electrification was extended to Upper Hutt in 1955.

 Also in 1955, the 9 km Rimutaka Tunnel between Upper Hutt and Featherston opened, bypassing the laborious Rimutaka Incline and reducing the travel time from Wellington to Featherston to just over one hour, and from Wellington to Masterton to one-and-three-quarter hours.
 The Wairarapa Connection service started nine years later, after morning and afternoon peak services started to exceed the 176-seat capacity of the diesel railcars (twin NZR RM class) then used.

 Electrification was extended to Paraparaumu in 1982, and to Waikanae in February 2011 to coincide with the arrival of the new Matangi electric multiple units.
+The (diesel-hauled) Capital Connection to Palmerston North also operates on this route.